zaidalyafeai/Notebooks/README.md

 ## QuickDraw10
 In this notebook we provide QuickDraw10 as an alternative for MNIST.
 A script is provided to download and load a preprocessed dataset for 10 classes with training and testing split.
 Also, a simple CNN model is implemented for training and testing.

+## Autoencoders
+Autoencoders consists of two structures: the encoder and the decoder.
+The encoder network downsamples the data into lower dimensions and the decoder network reconstructs the original data from the lower dimension representation.
+The lower dimension representation is usually called latent space representation.